Changes as of 2024.06.03.02 The “_useipv6.txt” and “_usesteam.txt” files have been moved to the Member’s AppCache directory (%LOCALAPPDATA%\<dir>).

 In the "IPv6 is worse than IPv4" camp, there are:

-• Charter cable subscribers in the US northeast have worse ping times to our Boston race farm than IPv4.
+• Charter cable subscribers in the northeast US have worse ping times to our Boston race farm than IPv4.

 • A fair number of users in Australia have higher pings to our Boston farm than they do with IPv4, but that will most likely be resolved with our new AU/NZ circuit.